Governance Best Practices

 Who is a Hospital Board Member?

 The hospital’s Board of Trustees (or Managers or Directors), is an individual who voluntarily serves on the governing body of a hospital or health care organization.
 Hospital trustees are responsible for one of the most important assets in the community, the hospital.
-Governance of hospitals and health systems has taken on new significance in the past decade.
-Research has documented that good governance has a direct impact on the overall performance of the organization.

 Ethics and Conduct in the Boardroom